 For the most flattering festive style, follow the style cues from your interior choices.
 Sleek, minimalist homes are a great match for minimalist decorations in cool tones – and if you’ve got a touch of glam in your décor, then add a few Christmas crystals!
 If your style is more rustic, a Nordic style with craft touches will compliment your look.

-To create continuity through your home, try and have a nod to your overall theme in every room you decorate, whether that’s just hanging a bauble or two on your kitchen cabinets, or having the same colour tinsel wrapped around something in each room.
+To create continuity throughout your home, try and have a nod to your overall theme in every room you decorate, whether that’s just hanging a bauble or two on your kitchen cabinets, or having the same colour tinsel wrapped around something in each room.
 If you’re going for a colour scheme with lots of colours, try and pick one colour to “lead” the style of each room, and tie it all together with ribbons or garlands that incorporate all the colours in connecting rooms and corridors.

 Choosing your Colours